bat-z/bat-z/README.md

 If you think otherwise, thats okay, but keep it to yourself.
 Even you believe it is a choice.
 Its ur belief, not mine.
 It feels pointless to argue. kinfirm a character does not mean I agree with their actions. i cannot help who I kin, but I control my actions.

+— I care a lot about my image.

+— I yap a lot about Green lanterns or the flash orr JLI or JLE.

 —  I’m awkward as shit.
 I’m socially awkward and get overwhelmed really easily, also sensitive.
 I tend to be somewhat quiet or rarely INT first when it comes with new people.